MicrosoftDocs/entra-docs/docs/external-id/customers/concept-native-authentication-user-attribute-builder.md

 To build user attributes in the iOS MSAL SDK:

  - Identify the user attributes that you want to build, then create a dictionary variable, where:
-    - the `key` is the programmable name of the user attribute a string.
+    - the `key` is the programmable name of the user attribute, as a string.
 The programmable name can be for built-in or custom attribute.
     - the `value` in the value of the user attribute that you collect from the user.
  - Identify the user attributes that you want to build, then use the following code snippet to build them: